-What is the difference between ECAD and MCAD?
+What is the Difference Between ECAD and MCAD Software?

-When designing an electronics device, there are many tools available to make the designer's life a lot easier.
-Complete designs can be modeled in intricate detail in the virtual world to allow the designer to check that their design will work and that the parts will all fit together when it reaches the manufacturing stage.
-Once circuits were prototyped and enclosures were mocked up to validate designs, a computer can now do these in seconds, allowing adjustment quickly, simply, and with little cost.
+When designing electronics, there are many tools available to make the designer's life a lot easier.
+Complete designs can be modeled in intricate detail in the virtual world to allow the designer to check that their design will work and that the parts will all fit together when manufactured.
+In the past, circuits were prototyped and enclosures were mocked up to validate designs, but now a computer runs these checks in seconds.
+Now with the right software, adjustments can be quickly, simply, and with little cost.
 The two essential tools available to the designer are Electronic Computer-Aided Design (ECAD) and Mechanical Computer-aided Design (MCAD) packages.

-ECAD software allows the designer to create a Printed Circuit Board (PCB) layout from the schematic of their circuit design, generate a virtual representation of their PCB showing component placement with 3D models, and generate/display 2D circuit board manufacturing documentation.
+ECAD software allows an electrical designer to create a printed circuit board (PCB) layout from a schematic of their circuit design, generate a virtual representation of their PCB showing component placement with 3D models, and generate/display 2D circuit board manufacturing documentation.
+Different software packages have varying capabilities, and some software forces you to use multiple programs to accomplish various design tasks.

-The 3D modeling of the designed board can then allow the designer to quickly check that there will be no physical interference between parts or obstruction to any planned airflow for thermal management.
+Working with a 3D model of the designed board allows the electrical designer to quickly check that there will be no physical interference between parts, obstruction to any planned airflow for thermal management, or potential collisions between mating boards or an enclosure.
 They can also check design will be compatible with any automated component placement equipment during the manufacturing process.
 For complex multi-board designs, the ability to visualize the completed assembly and ensure components on one board can interface with another is a significant benefit.

 MCAD software allows the designer to create physical structures such as mechanical parts, device enclosures, and mounting components.
 The software can generate a virtual representation of the pieces as a 3D image and render 2D manufacturing documentation.